kevinphys/computing-pipeline/scripts/FLIR/readme.md

 * output png file is a heatmap according to raw data

 * output geotiff file is consist of geospatial attributes and temperature in degree C in each pixel.
-The script consider raw data with 100 mk in unit before September 15.
-After September 15, the script use the method that provided in FlirRawToTemperature.m to get a temperature in degree C
+If there is a parameter "calibrated": "true" in the json file, the script use the method that provided in FlirRawToTemperature.m to get a temperature in degree C, otherwise the script consider raw data as 100 mk in unit